mui/material-ui/docs/data/material/design-resources/material-ui-for-figma/material-ui-for-figma.md

 ## Getting started

 Material UI for Figma consists of representations of the library's React components in Figma so designers and developers can communicate and iterate more efficiently.
-The way the components (as well as properties and variables) are structured in Figma is meant to closely mirror what you'd experience in the code.

 In Figma, you will see:

 - extra components and features that aren't covered in Material Design
-- the same UI output as Material UI
+- components with the same design as Material UI
-- shared terminology for props, design tokens, and other values
+- closely mirroed terminology for props, variables, design tokens, and other values

 ### Community vs. full version